 This post from Dan’s List runs down all the benefits of the card—and there are a lot—plus if you’re a new customer you can get 25,000 miles upon approval that you can deposit into a bunch of different airline and hotel programs.
 Sweet deal!

-Update 2013: the airlines have changed a bit and so have the hotel options, but you now get a $200 airline credit on a single airline (great for baggage fees you hate paying) and you can use Membership Rewards points to pay for travel.
+Update 2014: This card has gotten a lot less valuable the past couple years as airlines have dropped out of the lounge program and Delta has stopped allowing a free guest.
+You now get a $200 airline credit on a single airline (great for baggage fees you hate paying) and you can use Membership Rewards points to pay for travel.
 And they’re reimburse your Global Entry fee, which is another $100 in benefits.
+But the main reason to get this car originally—the great airport lounge perks—is mostly gone.
+I’ve now downgraded to the green card to save more than $350 a year.